AlexandreBellas/duskapiconf/readme.md

     // Change a config variable
     $this->setConfig('app.name', 'Laravel is fantastic');

-    // Here, $appName will be Laravel is fantastic
+    // Here, $appName will be "Laravel is fantastic"
     $appName = $this->getConfig('app.name');

     // Your tests with assertions
+    // ...

     // You can reset all config variables set before.
-    // This is not mandatory: you can keep the variables set for the next test if you want.
+    // This is not mandatory: you can keep the variables set for the next test
+    // if you want (even though it is not a good practice).
     $this->resetConfig();
 }
 ```

-## Change location of the config temporary file
+## Publish configuration file

-Type the following commands:

 ```
 php artisan vendor:publish --provider="AleBatistella\DuskApiConf\DuskApiConfServiceProvider"
 ```

+With this command, you'll create a new `duskapiconf.php` in the `config` folder.
-Modify the Storage disk and the name of the temporary file.
+Then, you can modify the storage disk and the name of the temporary file,

-## Contribute

-Feel free to open issues or submit pull requests.
+including configuration about the used environment.

 ## License